piccard21/busy-load/README.md

 npm i busy-load
 ```

-You'll find a normal and a minified version of the js-& css file inside the **dist**-folder
+You'll find a normal and a minified version of the js-& css file inside the **dist**-folder.
+You can copy and include them inside your header or require them:

-* node
 ```
 require('busy-load');
 ```